To the Members of CEAT Limited

 (c) The Balance Sheet the Statement of Profit and Loss including the Statement ofOther Comprehensive Income the Cash Flow Statement and Statement of Changes in Equitydealt with by this Report are in agreement with the books of account;

 (d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Companies (IndianAccounting Standards) Rules 2015 as amended;

-(e) On the basis of the written representations received from the directors as on March31 2019 taken on record by the Board of Directors none of the directors is disqualifiedas on March 312021 from being appointed as a director in terms of Section 164(2) of theAct;
+(e) On the basis of the written representations received from the directors as on March31 2021 taken on record by the Board of Directors none of the directors is disqualifiedas on March 312021 from being appointed as a director in terms of Section 164(2) of theAct;

-(g) In our opinion the managerial remuneration for the year ended March 31 2019 hasbeen paid / provided by the Company to its directors in accordance with the provisions ofsection 197 read with Schedule V to the Act;
+(g) In our opinion the managerial remuneration for the year ended March 31 2021 hasbeen paid / provided by the Company to its directors in accordance with the provisions ofsection 197 read with Schedule V to the Act;

 (h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

 iii.
 There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company

 For S R B C & CO LLP

 Registration Number: 324982E/E300003 per Vinayak Pujare

 Partner Membership Number: 101143 U DIN: 21101143AAAAAX6020

 Date: May 05 2021